barlanmsft/IntuneDocs/intune/windows-bulk-enroll.md

 ### Problems with bulk enrollment and Company Portal
 If a user tries to enroll a previously bulk-enrolled device using the Company Portal, they will receive a warning that their device needs further actions, either setup or enrollment.
 The device is enrolled, but the enrollment is not recognized by the Company Portal app or website.

+### Bulk enrollment with Wi-Fi
+Bulk enrolled devices are unable to use to user-targeted certificates and Wi-Fi deployment.
+If you are using certificates to manage your devices' Wi-Fi, use *some other enrollment method*.

 ### Conditional access
 Conditional access is not available for Windows devices enrolled using bulk enrollment.